 Keeping with the prehistoric theme, nearby Dinosaur World has over 150 life size models of dinosaurs as well as an archeological dig and playground.

+This conservation center conserves endangered animals.
+The grounds are full of giraffes, rhinos, and ostriches.
 Visitors are allowed to see and even feed them on a drive-through safari.

 Living in Houston, Brenham is our favorite place to spend family spring break in Texas.

 Most people don’t think that a small town like Brenham will offer enough to keep the kids occupied for spring break but Brenham is top amongst Texas spring break ideas for 2 reasons: Blue Bell and Bluebonnets!